HTTP Status Codes

 Redirect Chain

-If web browsers or search engine bots follow multiple redirects (for example 1.
+If web browsers or search engine bots follow multiple redirects (for example, 1.
 Page > 2.
 Page > 3.
 Page), it’s a redirect chain.
-Google advice redirecting to the final destination.
-If it’s not possible, keep the redirect chain low like maximum 3 times and fewer than 5.
+Google advises redirecting to the final destination.
+If it’s not possible, keep the redirect chain low, like a maximum of 3 times and fewer than 5.

-The redirect chain delays the loading of pages, and not all web browsers support a long redirect chains.
+The redirect chain delays the loading of pages, and not all web browsers support a long redirect chain.

 4xx Status (Client Errors)